 Staff can search a child for any banned item, or any item believed to be stolen if the child agrees.
-This is normally undertaken by senior member of staff and by at least two staff members; at least one of the same gender as the child.
+This is normally undertaken by the headteacher of staff and by at least two staff members; at least one of the same gender as the child.

-The headteacher and staff authorised by them can also search children or their possessions, without consent, where they have reasonable grounds for suspecting that the child may have a dangerous / unlawful item on their person on in their bag/equipment.
+The headteacher and staff authorised by them can also search children or their possessions, without consent, where they have reasonable grounds for suspecting that the child may have a dangerous / unlawful, compromising or harming item on their person or in their bag / equipment.